rjferguson21/big-bang/charter/packages/minio/Architecture.md

 ### High Availability

 MinIO supports Bucket Replication in baremetal installations.
 Bucket Replication is designed to replicate selected objects in a bucket to a destination bucket.

+Customers can also change the number of servers and volumes per server in the values file.

 ### UI